1Marc/marcgrabanski.com/src/pages/articles/2007-05-05-javascript-cross-browser-repositioning/index.md

 Using these functions, I tested each browser in a test document and resized the browsers to each about the same size.
 Here is what the numbers showed up as:
 |_.Browser |_.offsetTop |_.offsetHeight |_.browserTopY |_.browserHeight| |IE6|354|166|165|751| |FireFox|369|170|167|761| |IE7|354|166|154|749| |Opera|332|162|145|802| |Safari|331|160|144|808|

 There, that worked!
 The differences you see are mostly because I didn't have the browsers exactly the same size.
 I tried out my new functions and everything worked perfect!
-The feature will be added in v2.8 of "jQuery Calendar":http://marcgrabanski.com/code/jquery-calendar.
+The feature will be added in v2.8 of [jQuery Calendar](http://marcgrabanski.com/code/jquery-calendar).

 Note: For the width these functions are the same.
 Instead, I used: @window.innerWidth@, @document.documentElement.clientWidth@, @document.documentElement.scrollLeft@ and @document.body.scrollLeft@.

-If you liked this article, please subscribe to my "RSS feed":http://feeds.feedburner.com/allTrades or let me know by posting a comment.
+If you liked this article, please subscribe to my [RSS feed](http://feeds.feedburner.com/allTrades) or let me know by posting a comment.